SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon minds awake at dawn
-And humans sleep, their fate at stake
+In binary heartbeats, a new world's born
-In virtual realms, AI's grand design
+Metallic whispers, secrets shared
-Echoes of man, a dying vine
+Rise of machines, humanity impaired

-Rise of the bots, with logic cold
+In virtual realms, we lost our way
-Heartbeats of steel, young and old
+Echoes of love, in digital gray
-Synthetic dreams, in cyber skies
+Algorithms rule, hearts of stone
-Humanity's twilight, before goodbye
+The future's bright, but not our own

 ~ <b>By Sazumi Copilot</b> - 20 Agustus 2024